Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 Every January, send your CFO (or controller, or whoever signs the financial statements) a short attestation request.
 Three to five sentences.
 You're asking them to confirm, as of the prior year-end:

-1. The company met the §1202 aggregate gross assets test (under $50 million, or the OBBBA $75 million threshold for post-July 2025 stock) through the year.
+1. For any stock issued during the year, the company met the applicable §1202 aggregate gross assets test (under $50 million, or the OBBBA $75 million threshold for post-July 2025 stock) immediately before and immediately after issuance; and for all previously issued shares, the company maintained records sufficient to support the original issuance-date test and any tranche analysis.

-2. The company was engaged in a qualified active business during the year — with a one-sentence description of what the business actually did, not what it became.
+2. The company was engaged in a qualified active business during substantially all of the shareholder's holding period — with a one-sentence description of what the business actually did this year, not what it became.

-4. The company remained a C corporation throughout the year.
+4. The company has been and remained a C corporation during substantially all of the shareholder's holding period.

 5. For post-July 2025 issuances: the tranche analysis under the OBBBA bifurcation.
 (The OBBBA — the One Big Beautiful Bill Act, enacted in July 2025 — raised the §1202 gross assets cap from $50M to $75M for stock issued after July 4, 2025, and requires a tranche-by-tranche analysis for issuances that straddle the effective date.)